kamilazdybal/PCAfold/docs/tutorials/demo-pca-on-sampled-data-sets.rst

   (idx_manual, _) = sample.manual({0:7000, 1:1000, 2:1000, 3:5000}, sampling_type='number', test_selection_option=1)

 In this example we are not interested in generating test samples, so we can suppress returning those.
-The verbose information will tell us how the sample densities compare in terms of percentage of samples in each cluster:
+The verbose information will tell us how sample densities compare in terms of percentage of samples in each cluster:

 .. code-block:: text